Waltzes, Op. 70 (Chopin)

 The three Waltzes, Op.
 70, were composed by Frédéric Chopin between 1829 and 1842 and were posthumously published by Julian Fontana in 1855, six years after the composer's death.
-Waltz No. 1 is in G-flat major, No. 2 in F minor and No. 3 in D-flat major.
+Waltz No. 1 is in G♭ major, No. 2 in F minor and No. 3 in D♭ major.
 Each of the three waltzes lasts less than three minutes to perform in typical performances.

+Pieces

-No. 1
+No. 1 in G♭ major

 The Waltz Op.
-70, No. 1, in G-flat major was composed in 1832.
+70, No. 1, in G♭ major was composed in 1832.
 It is written in the "brilliant style".
-According to Jeffrey Kallberg, "the unpublished waltzes also capture the joyfulness and glitter of the dance hall and salon, as we can hear in the waltzes in E major, A-flat major KK IVa/13] (Chopin's only waltz notated in three-eighth metre), and, especially, in G-flat major, Op.
+According to Jeffrey Kallberg, "the unpublished waltzes also capture the joyfulness and glitter of the dance hall and salon, as we can hear in the waltzes in E major, A♭ major KK IVa/13] (Chopin's only waltz notated in three-eighth metre), and, especially, in G♭ major, Op.
 70, No 1."